jiyometrik/jiyometrik/dotfiles-wsl/README.md

 # g-e-o-m-e-t-r-i-c-/dotfiles-wsl

-A place for me to dump my dotfiles for easier access.
+A place for me to dump my WSL dotfiles for easier access.

 -   My `init.vim` (Neovim) and `.vimrc` (Vim).
 -   **Plugins**